Coldcard/firmware/docs/pin-entry.md

 firmware and get it onto the device.
 Any successful login resets the rate limiting, so normal users will never see the impact of this limiting.

+(mark 3) See section below on new rate-limiting approach.

 # How It Works